Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-1-Intro-to-React/lesson-1-Introduction-to-React.md

 2. Replace the current `state` mechanism with another use of the `useState` Hook.

-### Convert a class-based COmponent to a functional one
+### Convert a class-based Component to a Functional one

 This process might seem a bit challenging, but it’s quite straightforward and gets easier the more you do it.